-In less than two decades, Catharina is know to have bore Johannes 15 children, four of which did not survive infancy.2 However, modern scholarship has not come to agreement to the fact that these, or any other women in Vermeer's paintings, were portrayed while they were carrying children. (see "Were Some of the Women in Vermeer's Paintings Pregnant?")
-Pregnant women were probably not considered attractive from a an aesthetic point of view.
-Pregnant women occur only rarely in Dutch 17th century-painting .
-Would Vermeer, who seemed entirely content to work within the established framework of contemporary themes and compositions, have addressed such an unconventional theme such as that of a pregnant women?
+In less than two decades, Catharina is know to have bore Johannes 15 children, four of which did not survive infancy.2 However, modern scholarship has not come to agreement to the fact that these, or any other women in Vermeer's paintings, were portrayed while they were carrying children (see "Were Some of the Women in Vermeer's Paintings Pregnant?").
+Pregnant women were probably not considered attractive from a an aesthetic point of view: they are portrayed only rarely in Dutch 17th century-painting .
+Would Vermeer, who seemed content to work within the established artistic framework of his age, have addressed such an unconventional theme as that of a pregnant women?

 Catharina Bolnes and Johannes Vermeer

-Years later, after the unhappy couple had been legally separated, Catharina and her mother moved into the quite Catholic enclave, called the “Papists Corner,” in Delft perhaps, in the hopes of finding solace from their traumatic life in Gouda.
+Years later, after the unhappy couple had been legally separated, Catharina and her mother moved into the quite Catholic enclave, called the “Papists Corner,” in Delft, perhaps, seeking solace from their traumatic life in Gouda.
 Willem, Catharina’s brother, who had sided with his father, later moved in with them when Vermeer was living—and probably painting—there as well.
 Willem’s behavior was no less reprehensible than his father’s.
-He called his mother an “old Papist sow” and a “she devil” and forced, as his father had done before, to have her meals taken up to her.
+He called his mother an “old Papist sow” and a “she devil” and, as his father had done before, forced her to have her meals taken up to her.
 Willem also attacked his sister threatening on a number of occasions to beat her with a stick with a metal point, although she was in the last stages of pregnancy.
 Maria was eventually able to commit her son Willem to a private house of correction although he continued to intimidate his mother by threatening to marry a servant of dubious reputation who was employed in the house of correction.

-Writer and London Times columnist Simon Jenkins also took up Catharina’s defense in an article strongly critical of David Joss Buckley’s stage play based on Chevalier’s novel entitled "Vermeer was no sex-mad garret artist.
-The scribblers have got the wrong girl" (to read Jenkin's article, click here).
+Writer and London Times columnist Simon Jenkins has also taken a stand in Catharina’s defense in an article, entitled "Vermeer was no sex-mad garret artist.
+The scribblers have got the wrong girl," which is strongly critical of David Joss Buckley’s stage play based on Chevalier’s novel.
 Jenkins believes that the novel’s story is “wholly at odds with all that scholars have gleaned of Vermeer’s home life..." and that "there is not a shred of evidence that Johannes and Catharina were unhappily married."

 There is every sign that the family was happy.
 Catharina was to be pregnant throughout their 22-year marriage, with 11 of their 15 children surviving.
 Vermeer named them after his mother-in-law, Maria, and her favourite saints (including Ignatius and Franciscus).
 She made him her heir in preference to her own son.
 When he died bankrupt at the age of 43, Maria referred to him as "the sainted Vermeer".
 Catharina pleaded with the executors to let her keep three of her favourite paintings, one almost certainly of her and the others, I believe, of their girls.
 None of this suggests a frigid, jilted canvas-slasher.

-In reference to the novel’s plot, Jenkins writes that he is “unnerved by fiction's relentless abuse of history, as if ‘real’ invention is no longer up to the job of packing a literary punch,” and that there “ must be a difference between intelligent deduction and pure make-believe.”
+Jenkins is “unnerved by fiction's relentless abuse of history, as if ‘real’ invention is no longer up to the job of packing a literary punch,” and that there “ must be a difference between intelligent deduction and pure make-believe.”

-In effect, even though there is no historical evidence that speaks directly of the nature of Vermeer’s relationship with his wife, surviving archival documents would seem to suggest that Johannes and Catharina had been a reasonably good, if not finely matched couple.
-They had many children, a rare occurrence in 17th-century Netherlands where most couples had only two or three children.
+In effect, even though there is no historical evidence that speaks directly of the nature of Vermeer’s relationship with his wife, surviving archival documents seem to suggest that Johannes and Catharina had been a reasonably good, if not well matched couple.
+They had many children, a rare occurrence in 17th-century Netherlands where most couples had only two or three children and birth control was actively practiced.
 While the burden of so many children may have certainly made itself felt, their choice to have an unusually large family must have been taken mutually since other couples who desired so evidently managed to keep their families within limits.
-Simon Schama7 has shown family planning was avidly practiced by the 17th-century Dutch, Catholics included.
+Simon Schama7 has shown family planning was practiced by the 17th-century Dutch, Catholics included.

-When questioning himself on the singularity of Vermeer's marriage to Catharina, John Michael Montias, in his seminal study of Vermeer's extended family Vermeer and His Milieu, suggests that it was love which attracted the two and goes on to note that ' Romantic love ' was not unknown in mid-seventeenth century Holland.
+When questioning himself on the singularity of Vermeer's marriage to Catharina, John Michael Montias, in his seminal study of Vermeer's extended family Vermeer and His Milieu, suggests that it was love which attracted the two and goes on to note that "'romantic love' was not unknown in mid-17th-century Holland.
 Indeed, it was thought to be a source of artistic aspiration."

-Catharina's presence in Vermeer's compositions is largely hinged on the presumed but unproven pregnancy of some of his sitters and the subjective interpretation of these women's expressions.
+Catharina's presence in Vermeer's compositions hinges largely on the presumed but unproven pregnancy of some of the artist's sitters and the subjective interpretation of their expressions.
 Even in the best of circumstances, the task of identifying anonymous sitters in an artist's work is compounded by the cultural distance of 300 years which separates us from them.
 For further information on Vermeer's marriage to Catharina Bolnes, click here.